energy-domain/edo/docs/index.md

 ## 🧠 Ontology Modelling Strategy

-EDO is modelled incrementally using [Protégé](https://protege.stanford.edu/), following best practices in Semantic Web and Linked Data.
+- **Modelling Approach:** The Energy Domain Ontology is developed incrementally using [Protégé](https://protege.stanford.edu/).
+- **Guidelines:** The process follows Semantic Web and Linked Data best practices, along with OWL Design Principles.
+- **Consistency:** Restriction-based patterns are applied to ensure logical coherence.

 It is structured as:

 ### Core Ontology